pavithraes/pavithraes.github.io/content/en/docs/talks/bio/index.md

 toc: true
 ---

-Pavithra works as a Community Engagement Manager at [Coiled](https://coiled.io/), where she helps support [Dask](https://dask.org/) users and contributors.
-She also contributes to the [Bokeh](https://bokeh.org/) project and has worked on administrating [Wikimedia](https://wikimediafoundation.org/)'s open source outreach programs in the past.
+Pavithra works as an Open Source Developer Advocate at [Quansight](https://quansight.com/), where she collaborates with the PyData community.
+She also contributes to the [Bokeh](https://bokeh.org/) and [Dask](https://dask.org/) projects.
 In her spare time, she enjoys a good book and hot coffee. :)

 ### Picture